Wanibzh29/08.-Breton-names/README.md

 Here you will found out severals list of Breton names.
 This work is based on severals books and studies, and is still in progress.

-You will found the list of books and studies used for doing this work:
+You will find the list of books and studies used for doing this work:

 "Dictionnaire des noms de famille bretons", Albert Deshayes.